Bengals Super Bowl 58 Odds: September 30, 2023

 Key Contributors Toward Bengals Super Bowl Odds

-The Bengals have one of the most complete rosters in the NFL, and what was considered one of their weaker points – the secondary – has performed well to start the season.
+The Bengals had one of the most complete rosters in the NFL entering the season.

 Where Can I Bet on the Bengals to Win the Super Bowl?

-After a solid, gutsy Monday Night Football victory, betting on the Bengals got more enticing.
-One can bet on Cincinnati to win the Super Bowl at any legal sportsbook in Ohio or any legal Ohio betting app available.
+Bengals futures are no longer available, but one can bet on other teams to win the Super Bowl at any legal sportsbook in Ohio or any legal Ohio betting app available.
 Those include DraftKings, FanDuel, BetMGM, Caesars and more.
-You can wager on several futures for Cincinnati, including it to win the AFC North, win the Super Bowl, miss the playoffs, make the playoffs, and its win total, along with many others.
-There are a plethora of bets to consider, especially with their odds to win the AFC North dropping significantly.
+You can wager on several futures, including the Super Bowl, conference championship games, awards and more.

 There's no denying that the Bengals have a roster that is, at the very least, capable of winning the Super Bowl.
-Whether that comes together at the right time will be a different question.
-The Bengals enhanced their defense with Hendrickson and Wilson a few years ago and added to it with former Rams safety Nick Scott, who had 11 tackles in his team debut in Week 1.
-The chemistry between Burrow and his receivers will improve as his health hopefully continues to get closer to 100%.
+However, the injury to Burrow loomed large.
+The Bengals enhanced their defense with Hendrickson and Wilson a few years ago and added to it with former Rams safety Nick Scott.

 The Bengals made it to the Super Bowl behind Burrow and Chase in 2021, but they lost to the Matthew Stafford-led Los Angeles Rams.
 Cincinnati lost 23-20 in the Super Bowl.
 Offensive Player of the Year Cooper Kupp ended the Bengals' dreams with a game-winning touchdown with just 1:25 remaining in the game.
 The Bengals success continued after that disappointment, making it to the AFC Championship Game last season.
 They lost to the Chiefs in that battle.